-Heroes have overwhelming expectations placed upon them, and villains are pressed into stereotypes, but the one character who no one seems to expect much of are the minions.
-They work hard too, and they’d appreciate some recognition as this anonymous letter from a minion, delivered by Kirin testifies, they work hard too and would like others to know it.
+Heroes have overwhelming expectations placed upon them, and villains are pressed into stereotypes, but one role no one expects much from are the under-appreciated minions.
+As this anonymous letter from a minion, delivered by Kirin testifies, they work hard too and would like others to know it.

 To whom it may or may not concern,